 - You’re uncomfortable with taking the risk of being hit by an uninsured driver.

-Adding uninsured or underinsured motorist coverage to your policy will increase the cost of your car insurance premiums — but not by a whole lot.
+Adding uninsured or underinsured motorist coverage to your policy will increase the cost of your car insurance premiums — but not by a lot.

 Nobody wants to pay more for car insurance, but it only takes one driver without adequate coverage to cause you a major financial headache that lasts long after an accident.
-If uninsured motorist coverage is available in your state, and won’t add a whole lot to your annual premium, you might want to take advantage of it.
+If uninsured motorist insurance coverage is available in your state and won’t add a whole lot to your annual premium, you might want to take advantage of it.